 Alison Iannarone, Clinical Supervisor at CHNJ, says, “Horse Coaching allows us the opportunity to creatively engage our young people while teaching them tangible skills that they can use in their future.
 We are so thankful to Breyer Horses and our supportive donors who enabled us to bring this exciting program to our kids and help them continue to heal.”

 A youth with significant mental health history who was guarded, not communicative, and had a flat affect started talking to staff, playing games with staff, and smiling after just one week of horse coaching.

 A young man felt alone and isolated since coming to Covenant House because he was Spanish-speaking and couldn’t communicate with everyone.
-By the end of the session, he was signing to the horses in English.
+By the end of the session, he was singing to the horses in English.